MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ---
 # span Class (C++ Standard Library)

 Provides a lightweight view over a contiguous sequence of objects.
-A span provides a typesafe way to iterate over, and index into, objects that are arranged back-to-back in memory.
+A span provides a safe way to iterate over, and index into, objects that are arranged back-to-back in memory.

-If you would have typically accessed a sequence of back-to-back objects using a pointer indexed by the size of the objects, span is a safer, lightweight alternative.
+If you typically access a sequence of back-to-back objects using a pointer indexed by the size of the objects, span is a safer, lightweight alternative.

 A span's size is determined at compile time by specifying it as part of the template declaration, or at runtime by specifying `dynamic-size`.